 Cloud computing is a time-efficient option for working with clients because client information stored in the cloud is accessible from any computer anywhere with internet.
 That means you don’t have to be in your office to be able to help a client or team member with a case.
 For example, IRS forms can be uploaded and sent between you and your client from wherever you are.

-User-friendly: Many new cloud applications are made to be more user-friendly and more efficient than older, outdated accounting software.
-Many tax professionals have avoided using cloud computing because they do not have a tech-savvy background, or they worry about the security of information in the cloud.
+Many new cloud applications are made to be more user friendly and more efficient than older, outdated software.
+Many accounting professionals have avoided using cloud computing because they do not have a tech-savvy background or they worry about the security of information in the cloud.
 You have no reason to worry because cloud computing is trusted and used by thousands of reputable businesses across the globe and is often intuitive to use.

 There are some real benefits to making the switch to cloud computing.
 It will make your life easier by saving you time and money.
 Plus, you will be able to meet clients’ needs more efficiently since the cloud is accessible from any computer anywhere with internet and no downloads are necessary.
-Fast, cost-efficient, safe and stable—when it comes to listing the benefits of cloud computing, there’s no limit.
+Fast, cost-efficient, secure—when it comes to listing the benefits of cloud computing, there’s no limit.

-If you would like to get a taste of the time and money saving benefits the cloud can offer, sign up for a demo of Canopy today.
-You’ll see for yourself why so many tax professionals are making the switch to cloud-based accounting software.
+If you would like to get a taste of the time and cost savings benefits the cloud can offer, sign up for a demo of Canopy today.
+You’ll see for yourself why so many accounting professionals are making the switch to cloud-based accounting software.